ForNetCode/documentation/plan.md

 - [x] MacOS desktop(release when user really need it)
 - [x] Windows desktop(release when user really need it)
 - [ ] Linux desktop

+## Thinking Feature
+replace wireguard to webrtc, then P2P is more easy to be done.